planet-venkus/cv_kopernikus/README.md

 ii) Preprocessing the image pairs and comparing those frames to detect the changes.

 ##### 3. What values did you decide to use input parameters and how did you find these values?
 A. There are two input parameters to the function `remove_similar_images()`.
 One is the path to the dataset and the other is the threshold value.
-One other parameter could have been used as input parameter `min_contour_area` but has been hardcoded.
 The values were chosen by running multiple experimental trials.

 `threshold`: Those images which were similar, have a 'score' from the `compare_frames_change_detection()` function to be zero.
 And some in the range of 100-500.
 Images that were completely apart had a 'score' of a few thousand.
+`camera_ids`: Camera ids for which the images are to be compared.
+If not given, all the cameras are considered.
 `min_contour_area`: Those many numbers of pixel groups were considered to detect a change.

 ##### 4. What you would suggest to implement to improve the data collection of unique cases in the future?